on the Value of Academies

 Visit SciDev.Net for ASADI news and related international science and health stories.

-Top News -- Upcoming Symposium on Science, Technology and Innovation for Development in Africa
+Aug.
+5 Symposium on Science, Technology, and Innovation for Development in Africa

-Join us Aug.
-5th when the National Academy of Sciences, the National Academy of Engineering, and the Institute of Medicine will host a symposium on science, technology, and innovation (STI) in Africa at the time of President Obama’s US-African Leaders Summit.
+At the time of President Obama's U.S.-Africa Leaders Summit in Washington, D.C., the National Academy of Sciences, National Academy of Engineering, and Institute of Medicine hosted a symposium on science, technology, and innovation (STI) in Africa.
+Read more

 Academies Confront Surge in Smoking in Africa